 Section 28 is now long gone, and LGBT related education is featured in mainstream schools quite commonly, for better and for worse.

 The academic Dr Joanna Williams has argued that children are now being forced to ‘unlearn’ the difference between boys and girls (something which is ‘sowing confusion’ in children), as part of an inclusive education towards trans pupils.
 This is an issue I can agree with concerns over and I can understand why it has unnerved some parents.
-I would also question whether a Key Stage One pupil using phrases like ‘gender fluid’ or ‘non-binary’ actually discovered those phrases themselves.
+I would also question whether a Key Stage One pupil using terms like ‘gender fluid’ or ‘non-binary’ actually discovered those phrases themselves.

 Now, before the progressive left says see, that means you oppose LGBT education too!
 I’m a gay man who certainly has no issue with teaching respect towards people of different orientations in education, quite the contrary.
 I don’t support ‘woke’ postmodernism dressed as LGBT education.
 Often the argument in favour of this style of education is to imply anyone opposed to it is bigoted or ‘transphobic,’ however these arguments were tailored by the progressive left with the idea that they would only been aimed at white Westerners, which is where the awkward moral hiccup for the intersectional brigade begins.